Razzy52/liquidthemes/README.md

 LiquidThemes is a repository focused on custom themes for LiquidBounce next-gen, making your user experience better!

+# Important
+I take no personal responsibility if there is malware in these files, I will try my best to proof check these, but there will always be vulnerabilities.

 ## Installation

 To install a theme from this repository, follow these steps: